Ventura Lemon Law Attorney

 Used-car protections narrowed after the 2024 Rodriguez v.
 FCA decision: a used vehicle carrying only the balance of a factory warranty usually no longer qualifies for a buyback, though a certified pre-owned vehicle with its own warranty may, and damages can still be on the table.
 Ventura County claims are filed in Ventura County Superior Court.

-Whether you're in Ventura or anywhere in Ventura County, we provide the same dedicated, expert legal representation.
+Whether you're in Ventura or anywhere in Ventura County, you get the same dedicated, experienced representation.

 100% Free